probmods/dippl/lectures/WebPPL.md

 sample(flip, 0.5)
 ~~~~

-There are a set of pre-defined ERPs (FIXME): flip, guassian, ...
-It is also possible to define new ERPs and to build distributions via inference functions (see below).
+There are a set of pre-defined ERPs: flip, guassian, [FIXME]...
+It is also possible to define new ERPs and to build ERP distributions via inference functions (see below).

 With only the ability to sample from primitive distributions and do deterministic computation, the language is already universal!